OjomaAnyebe/logistic-regression-exercise/README.md

 ## About the Exercise

 This exercise focuses on building a logistic regression model.
-The dataset used explores binary classification, a fundamental concept in machine learning.
+The dataset which is a hypothetical "bank data", is used to explore binary classification, a fundamental concept in machine learning.

 ### Objectives